princeton-nlp/DensePhrases/examples/fusion-in-decoder/README.md

     --write_results \
     --name nq_reader_base-dph-c5-d4 \
     --checkpoint_dir $SAVE_DIR/fid-data/pretrained_models \
-    --text_maxlength 250
+    --text_maxlength 300
 ```
 Note that most hyperparameters follow the original work and the only difference is the use of `--accumulation_steps 16` and proper adjustment to its training, save, evaluation steps.
+Larger `--text_maxlength` is used to cover natural paragraphs that are often longer than 100 words.